engineyard/ey-cookbooks-stable-v5/examples/cron/cookbooks/custom-cron/README.md

 instance name specified for each cron job.
 All cron jobs are specified in the attributes file of the cron cookbook.

+## Limitations
+This cookbook will not install cron jobs for the root user, it must be modified if this is required.
+Cron jobs are installed for the default application user, typically called deploy.

 ## Installation

 For simplicity, we recommend that you create the cookbooks directory at the root